Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Abstract

 Large Language Models (LLMs) have achieved remarkable success across various domains, yet deploying them on mobile devices remains an arduous challenge due to their extensive computational and memory demands.
 While lightweight LLMs have been developed to fit mobile environments, they suffer from degraded model accuracy.
 In contrast, sparsity-based techniques minimize DRAM usage by selectively transferring only relevant neurons to DRAM while retaining the full model in external storage, such as flash.
 However, such approaches are critically limited by numerous I/O operations, particularly on smartphones with severe IOPS constraints.

-In this paper, we propose \Neuralink{}, a novel approach that accelerates LLM inference on smartphones by optimizing neuron placement in flash memory. \Neuralink{} leverages the concept of \textit{Neuron Co-Activation}, where neurons frequently activated together are linked to facilitate continuous read access and optimize data transfer efficiency.
+In this paper, we propose \Neuralink{}, a novel approach that accelerates LLM inference on smartphones by optimizing neuron placement in flash memory. \Neuralink{} leverages the concept of \textit{Neuron Co-Activation}, where neurons frequently activated together are linked to facilitate continuous read access and optimize I/O efficiency.
 Our approach incorporates a two-stage solution: an offline stage that reorganizes neuron placement based on co-activation patterns, and an online stage that employs tailored data access and caching strategies to align well with hardware characteristics.
-Evaluations conducted on a variety of smartphones and LLMs demonstrate that \Neuralink{} achieves up to $5.93\times$ improvements in I/O latency compared to the state-of-the-art.
-As the first solution to optimize storage placement under sparsity, \Neuralink{} explores a new optimization space at the intersection of sparsity-driven algorithm and storage-level system co-design in LLM inference.
+Evaluations conducted on a variety of smartphones and LLMs demonstrate that \Neuralink{} achieves on average $1.49\times$ improvements in end-to-end latency compared to the state-of-the-art.
+As the first solution to optimize storage placement under sparsity, \Neuralink{} explores a new optimization space at the intersection of sparsity-driven algorithm and storage-level system co-design for LLM inference.